leaprail/guides/authentication/adfs.md

 1. Select "Send LDAP Attributes as Claims" from the drop-down menu.
 ![](../assets/authentication/adfs/adfsfaq15.png)
 1. Name the claim rule "LDAP Email and Full Name" and select the "Active Directory" attribute store.
 Then, add the following rules:
    * Select "E-Mail-Addresses" in the LDAP Attribute column.
-Select "E-Mail Address"in the Outgoing Claim Type column.
+Select "E-Mail Address" in the Outgoing Claim Type column.
+   * Select "Given-Name" in the LDAP Attribute column.
+Select "User.FirstName" in the Outgoing Claim Type column.
+   * Select "Surname" in the LDAP Attribute column.
+Select "User.LastName" in the Outgoing Claim Type column.
    * Select "Display-Name" in the LDAP Attribute column.
 Select "Name" into the Outgoing Claim Type column.
+   * Select "Group-Membership" in the LDAP Attribute column.
+Select "Role" into the Outgoing Claim Type column.
+This is where AD Groups will be mapped to Leap Rail Role ids.
+Your Leap Rail rep will provide you with a series of numeric ids.
+The Role field sent to Leap Rail should be a comma separated list of these ids corresponding to AD groups the user belongs to on your end.
 ![](../assets/authentication/adfs/adfsfaq16.png)
 1. You will now see the new rule in your list of claim rules for Leaprail.
 Click **Add Rule** to add the next rule.
 ![](../assets/authentication/adfs/adfsfaq17.png)